koaLaMoucho/FEUP-Mod-Sim/HOWTO.md

 ## Delivery Organizations
 - Slide-deck presentations: docs folder
 - Report: PDF in docs folder and Overleaf shared link at the bottom of the page-
-- Short Video: Link at the bottom of the page
+- Short Video: Link at the bottom of the page or docs/videos
 - Source code: Python files
 - HOWTO file is this one